Why We Started ACID, and What Startups Should Look for in a PR Agency

 Cutting through the local agency landscape, we identify what actually drives results for early-stage companies in Southeast Asia's ultra-competitive startup ecosystem and share how ACID was started to create a win-win-win situation.

-If there’s one thing we really know, it’s that we didn’t like how traditional agencies operated, and the reason boils down to two things: misaligned expectations, and an incentive structure that created poor quality work.
+And if there’s one thing we really know, it’s that we didn’t like how traditional agencies operated, and the reason boils down to two things: misaligned expectations, and an incentive structure that created poor quality work.

 Misaligned expectations